mklement0/ttab/doc/ttab.md

 * `-t <title>`
    specifies a custom title to assign to the new tab.

+* `-n <name>`
+    specifies a custom display name for `ttab` as it cannot be determined always correctly, or meaningfully set (e.g. when invoked from Apple Shortcuts).

 * `-d <dir>`
     explicitly specifies a working directory for the new tab; by default, the